-A PROFESSIONAL Adoption HOME STUDY REPORT IS REQUIRED BEFORE A FAMILY CAN ADOPT A CHILD INTERNATIONALLY OR FROM ANYWHERE IN THE U.S.
+PROFESSIONAL ADOPTION HOME STUDIES ARE REQUIRED BEFORE FAMILIES CAN ADOPT A CHILD INTERNATIONALLY OR FROM ANYWHERE IN THE U.S.

-As a child placing/adoption agency licensed in the State of Arizona and Hague Accredited, our home study reports satisfy the legal requirements for the State of Arizona, domestic adoptions in other states, international adoptions, and all out-of-state adoption agencies coordinating child placements.
+Professional adoption home studies satisfy the legal requirements for the State of Arizona, domestic adoptions in other states, international adoptions, and all out-of-state adoption agencies coordinating child placements.

 Our goal is to make the home study a positive experience and to support you in becoming adoptive parents.
 We offer adoption home study resource materials, pre- and post-placement adoption counseling, and personal support.